 In 1989, the rehabilitation of Mkomazi Game Reserve was given priority project status by the Department of Wildlife of the Government of Tanzania.

 The Department of Wildlife invited the George Adamson Wildlife Preservation Trusts (UK and USA), their field director Tony Fitzjohn, along with his team of Tanzanian personnel to work with them on this programme of habitat restoration, development of infrastructure, endangered species programmes and community outreach programmes.
 Mkomazi was brought back from the brink of devastation.
-The Mkomazi Rhino Sanctuary was constructed, along with a centre for breeding African wild dog.
-Black rhino have been reintroduced into the heavily guarded sanctuary, and a number of African wild dog have been bred and released into the wider area of the park.
+The Mkomazi Rhino Sanctuary was constructed, along with a centre for breeding African wild dogs.
+Black rhinos have been reintroduced into the heavily guarded sanctuary, and several African wild dogs have been bred and released into the wider area of the park.

-In 2008, Mkomazi was upgraded to national park status under the jurisdiction and management of Tanzania National Parks (TANAPA) and the park and its wildlife has continued to flourish.
+In 2008, Mkomazi was upgraded to national park status under the jurisdiction and management of Tanzania National Parks (TANAPA) and the park and its wildlife have continued to flourish providing a unique Tanzanian safari experience to it’s visitors.

 TANAPA offers rhino viewing in both its sanctuaries within the park, these are exceptional opportunities to get up close to this highly endangered species.